The Effect of Health on Human’s Moral Identity from Avicenna’s Point of View (Focusing on Exercise, Nutrition, and Sleep)

 Abstract

-Moral identity refers to those characteristics and attributes playing an important role in the formation of an individual’s identity.
-Indeed, the role performed by moral attributes in the evolution of a person’s identity is such that quite a few of today’s scholars maintain oneness of “self/psyche” and “moral character”.
-Adopting this approach, the researchers have set out to produce a wide range of research works in the field of moral philosophy.
-The present study is an attempt to measure the effect of three components of ‘exercise’, ‘nutrition’, and ‘sleep’ on shaping moral character from Avicenna’s viewpoints.
-The findings of the present research illuminate the fact that the latter three elements have direct influence on individual’s temperament whereby suitable grounds are created in which moral character develops.
+Moral identity refers to those characteristics and attributes that play an important role in the formation of an individual’s identity.
+Indeed, the role performed by moral attributes in the evolution of a person’s identity is such that quite a few of today’s scholars maintain the oneness of the “self/psyche” and “moral character”.
+Adopting this approach, researchers have set out to produce a wide range of research works in the field of moral philosophy.
+The present study is an attempt to measure the effect of three components of ‘exercise’, ‘nutrition’, and ‘sleep’ on shaping moral character from Avicenna’s viewpoint.
+The findings of the present research illuminate the fact that the latter three elements have a direct influence on an individual’s temperament, whereby suitable grounds are created in which moral character develops.
 Avicenna holds that this statement may not challenge man’s will and authority.
-The reason is that every individual-by identifying his own physical coordinates and applying most apt instructions- can approximate his temperament to moderation.
-As a result, the necessary ground for developing most desirable moral character is created.
+The reason is that every individual–by identifying his own physical coordinates and applying the most apt instructions–can approximate his temperament to moderation.
+As a result, the necessary ground for developing the most desirable moral character is created.

 Keywords